Eurasian eagle owl headed from National Aviary to Virginia Zoo

 Stephanie Peters, program animal coordinator at the Virginia Zoo, said Carson is unique because of his size.

-“They are one of the largest owls out there and it's an owl that people aren't normally going to see in the is area,” Peters said.
+“They are one of the largest owls out there, and it's an owl that people aren't normally going to see in the area,” Peters said.
 “But it's one that they can relate to like the great horned owl, which they can see in their own backyard.”

 Carson was the third eagle owl hatched at the Aviary this year.
 For several weeks in March, the owl was part of an educational program at the Aviary that allowed members of the public to touch and hold him.